UKHomeOffice/callisto-localdev/README.md

 - Checkout code repository for the service you'd like to develop/debug
 - From its root directory, run `docker compose up -d` command

-After a successful start, check if you have access to the service (e.g access the UI in your browser or hit the Open API doc if it's a REST API service).
-If everything went well, you can edit the code and preview the changes live in the browser.
+After a successful start, check if you have access to the service (e.g access the UI via your browser or hit the Open API doc URL, if it's a REST API service).
+If everything went well, you can edit the code and preview the changes reflected in your localdev context.

 The service can also be debugged.
-To do so in a JetBrains IDE, a debugger has to be added (Run -> Edit Configurations.. -> Add Remote JVM Debug), with the port matching the external port mapped in the docker compose file of the the service to debug.
-For example that would be 50211 for callisto-balance-calculator
+To do so in a JetBrains IDE, a debugger has to be added (Run -> Edit Configurations.. -> Add Remote JVM Debug), with the port matching the external port mapped in the docker compose file of the service to debug.
+For example, that would be 50211 for callisto-balance-calculator service

 ### Debugging code while running service on Docker